 We had a one-day cold front pass through last week, (and by cold, I mean 85 degrees instead of 95), which I took as a clear sign from above that it was time to dig out the bins of fall decorations.
 I also took it as a sign that it was time to rock the skinny jeans & knee-high leather boots, even if it was only for one day, and even if I was so hot I thought I might be going through early menopause.
 Hey, us Florida girls have gotta take what we can get.
 But I digress.

 In my eagerness to embrace all things fall, I decided we should do some sort of fall-themed art project.
 Fortunately for everyone, the blogosphere and Pinterest are currently overflowing with beautiful fall-themed projects at them moment.
 Unfortunately for me, we are still abiding by our one month spending freeze, which meant no running to the craft store for Rub & Buff or Martha Stewart glass paint.

 Since the trunk was already complete, I started our project by letting the girls cover their hands in washable brown paint to create the “branches.”
-Princess did just fine; Trouble had a few issues getting her hands in the right spot, which really irritated her perfectionistic big sister.
+Maggie did just fine; Annie had a few issues getting her hands in the right spot, which really irritated her perfectionistic big sister.
 Luckily the misplaced handprints wiped off with a wet washcloth, so all was again right with the world.

 While they were painting I punched oak leaves out of fall-colored scrapbook paper using this punch (which I already had.)
 Once the branches had dried, (this only took a few minutes), the girls then used Mod Podge to glue the leaves on.
-Trouble was bored after about 3 leaves but Princess was a trooper and didn’t stop until every last leaf was perfectly positioned.
+Annie was bored after about 3 leaves but Maggie was a trooper and didn’t stop until every last leaf was perfectly positioned.